top of page

 Greg Miller

-COVID-19: It's Deja Vu all Over Again
+COVID-19: It's Deja Vu All Over Again

 In the last week, three of my online therapy clients have referenced the movie Groundhog Day describe life during COVID-19.